CTI Grant Funded Tuition-Free Programs

 If it is determined from your preliminary application that you are eligible for one of these grant-funded programs, you will receive an email from our partner, MassHire Career Center in Framingham, with instructions on next steps and requirements.

+Please note that it may take up to 5 business days for MassHire to contact you.
 Within one week of contact from MassHire, you must submit the required information that appears below:

 • MassHire Job Quest ID #